c9s/AssetKit/README.md

 Done
 ```

-And your `.assetkit.php` file will be updated, these asset files will be installed into `public/assets`.
+And your `assetkit.yml` file will be updated, these asset files will be installed into `public/assets`.

 >   NOTE:
 >   To install asset files with symbol link, use --link option,
 >   Which is convenient for asset development.

-If someone wants to clone your project, you can add `.assetkit.php` file to the repository, then B can
+If someone wants to clone your project, you can add `assetkit.yml` file to the repository, then B can
 do `update` command to update assets:

 ```sh